Ashleigh Smith + photo

 holding carrots

-With the approach of fall, it may seem like the garden is about done for the season.
-Don’t stop now!
+Once you finish your summer harvest, it may seem like the garden is done for the season.
+Don’t stop!
 Many people mistakenly think the arrival of fall means you have to stop growing.
-Really it is the perfect “second spring.”
-With cooling temperatures, you can plant another round of cool-season vegetables and quick-to-mature annual flowers.
+Really, it is the perfect “second spring.”
+As summer temperatures prepare to cool, you can plant another round of cool-season vegetables and quick-to-mature annual flowers.
 Many of the most successful fall-planted vegetables are root veggies that can also be stored well into the winter months.
 Nothing beats a fall stew made with fresh vegetables from the garden.
 Not a fan of freezing vegetables?
 Try your hand at a fermentation garden.
 Cool-season crops like cabbage and carrots can be used for homemade fermented vegetable mixes with ease.

 Best Fall Garden Vegetables

 Root vegetables like carrots, beets, radishes, and turnips are some of the best for fall gardens.
 They can tolerate cool temperatures up to your first frost date.
+Some even sweeten with a light frost.
 Take advantage of the entire growing season for your biggest harvest yet.
-In addition to root vegetables, leafy greens are perfect for a complete fall planted garden.
-Many are quick to mature within 1-2 months and actually perform better with the cooling temperatures.
+In addition to root vegetables, leafy greens are perfect for a complete fall-planted garden.
+Many are quick to mature within 1-2 months and perform better with the cooling temperatures.
 Don’t forget to pair your vegetables and leafy greens with an assortment of herbs.
 I suggest growing your herbs in containers that can also be brought indoors to be added as a perfect flare to your holiday cooking.

 14 Variety Fall & Winter Vegetable Collection